 The border terrier can be very afraid of loud noises and develop a timid attitude if not accustomed to them at an early age.

 Grooming a Border Terrier

-Hair type: The Border Terrier has a double coat consisting of a short, dense, soft undercoat and harsh, wiry weather resistant, close lying outer coat with no curl or wave.
+Hair type: They have a double coat consisting of a short, dense, soft undercoat and harsh, wiry weather resistant, close lying outer coat with no curl or wave.
 The coat comes in red, grizzle and tan, blue and tan or wheaten.

 Daily coat care: The durable, wiry coat needs to be brushed weekly using a slicker brush and professionally groomed twice a year.
-The Border Terrier sheds little to no hair and is good for allergy sufferers.
+They shed little to no hair and is good for allergy sufferers.
 Bathe only when necessary.